KNeugent/KNeugent.github.io/RMNP_Lakes.md

 title: RMNP Lakes
 ---

-There are [around 145](https://www.nps.gov/romo/learn/management/statistics.htm) lakes in Rocky Mountain National Park, and I'm in the process of hiking to all of them!
-Below are pictures of the lakes I've visited so far, as well as the ones I hope to visit soon!
+There are [around 145](https://www.nps.gov/romo/learn/management/statistics.htm) "named" lakes in Rocky Mountain National Park, and I'm in the process of hiking to all of them!
+Below are pictures of the lakes I've visited so far, as well as the ones I hope to visit soon.

+I made this list for fun, and it isn't based off of any official record.
+I focused primarily on named lakes from a combination of Lisa Foster's [RMNP Complete Hiking Guide](https://www.amazon.com/Rocky-Mountain-National-Park-Complete/dp/0615526845/ref=sr_1_1?crid=VFZV6XY9JN4X&keywords=lisa+foster&qid=1696050466&sprefix=Lisa+Foster%2Caps%2C185&sr=8-1), with some supplements from [this website](http://www.hikingrmnp.org/p/the-big-list.html) and personal experience.
+I also double-checked the lake locations with the [RMNP Boundary](https://romo-nps.opendata.arcgis.com/datasets/7cb5f22df8c44900a9f6632adb5f96a5/explore?location=40.459014%2C-105.501633%2C13.00) since a few lakes are _right_ on the border.

+As always, if you plan on hiking to these lakes yourself, please [Leave No Trace](https://www.nps.gov/romo/getinvolved/supportyourpark/leavenotrace.htm).
+In particular remember:
+* Stay on designated trails and hike in single file.
+Never shortcut switchbacks.
+* When traveling crosscountry, choose the most durable surfaces available: rock, gravel, dry grasses or snow.
+Spread out so you don't grind a path where one didn't exist before.
+* When you stop to rest, be careful not to mash vegetation.
+Sit on rocks, logs or in clearings.

 <iframe src="https://www.google.com/maps/d/embed?mid=18-YcNqJfW-634V9MNQmVZCSmpFcNxFk&hl=en&ehbc=2E312F" width="725" height="800"></iframe>